How to Take a Working Holiday in Australia

 Once you Arrive in Australia

 If you are going to be constantly on the move, you could also hire a campervan.
 Such a free-spirited way to see the country is ideal if you do not want to make plans or book accommodations in advance.
-Wicked Campervans are very popular, with prices around $US40 per day depending upon the duration of your rental.
-For more information you can visit www.wickedcampers.com.au.
+Wicked Campervans are very popular outfit, with prices around US$50-$90 per day depending upon the duration of your rental.

 If you decide to stay in one area your entire time in Australia, real estate companies offer 6- or 12-month lease agreements.
 Agents will often be happy to show you properties in the area, giving you an idea of what is available.
 If you do plan to take on a lease, be prepared to pay an upfront bond of six weeks rent, provide references, and allow a few days for your offer to be processed.
-To give you an idea of prices before you leave visit www.domain.com.au or www.realestate.com.au.
-For causal stay in a rented apartment with no contract, try searching notice boards and newspapers once you arrive in Australia.
+To give you an idea of prices before you leave visit realestate.com.au.
+For a casual stay in a rented apartment with no contract, try searching notice boards and newspapers once you arrive in Australia.

 There are plenty of opportunities to gain valuable work experience during your time in Australia.
 Maybe you want a completely new challenge, work in an outdoor environment, or gain your first office experience?
-Websites such as www.seek.com.au and www.careerone.com.au advertise an assortment of options ranging from promotional work to volunteer programs, bar jobs to executive positions.
+A websites such as SEEK advertises an assortment of options ranging from promotional work to volunteer programs, bar jobs to executive positions.
 You can apply for jobs online and such websites often act as a great guide for what you can expect to earn.

 Recruitment agencies specialize in temporary assignments and are particularly helpful for travelers.
 Once you have registered, recruitment agencies will contact you with suitable jobs depending on your previous experience.
 Jobs can last anywhere from one day to six months.
 Due to high turnover, you probably won’t have to wait too long until a job becomes available.
 Alternately, you may even hear of local job opportunities by word of mouth or through notice boards.

-This fantastic opportunity has given United States citizens a never-before chance to spend a year working and traveling in Australia.
+The fantastic opportunity to work has given United States citizens a never-before chance to spend a year living and traveling in Australia.
 With a simple application process and lenient requirements, it is easier than ever to experience independent travel.
-You can even apply for jobs and search for accommodation before leaving America.
-Now that you know what you are missing out on, make sure to take advantage of this life-changing experience.
+You can even apply for jobs and search for accommodations before leaving America.
+Now that you know what you are missing, make sure to take advantage of this life-changing experience.

 Lydia Horrex recently graduated from Cardiff University with one year exchange at UCLA.
 After spending six months working and travelling around Egypt, followed by a year in New Zealand, she is now living and working in Sydney, Australia.